-Following Consultation, the DSL/DDSL will share concerns with the school Care Team to decide on further action.
-Note: within the BSA – under Care Team we understand the Principal (DSL), the Head of School (DDSL), the CPO (nb NOT the LSCo) and any therapists involved with the child.
-On occasion other relevant members of staff (for example the class teacher) may also be included on the care team
+Following Consultation, the DSL/DDSL will share concerns with the School's Care Team to decide on further action.
+Note: within the BSA Care Team comprises the DSL, the relevant DDSL (Head of Early Years, Head of Juniors or the Senior School Deputy Head (Pastoral)), spmetimes the Principal and possibly any therapists involved with the child or the School Counsellor in the Senior School.
+On occasion other relevant members of staff (for example the class teacher or reporting member of staff) may also be included on the Care Team.

 2.5 Speaking to parents and outside agencies

-The Care Team will decide who will speak to parents (usually the DL and/ or Head of School).
+The Care Team will decide who will speak to parents (usually the DDSL).

-After speaking to the parents, the DL/DDL will decide whether to complete a Melding to Velig Thuis (VT) or whether to make a formal referral to a Therapist, the School Doctor, the OKA or another relevant outside agency.
+After speaking to the parents, the DL/DDL will decide whether to complete a Melding to Veilig Thuis (VT) or whether to make a formal referral to a therapist, the School Doctor, the OKA or another relevant outside agency. (see 5 Meld Code)